ibm-cloud-docs/containers/cs_plan_workers.md

 # Planning your worker node setup
 {: #planning_worker_nodes}

-A Kubernetes cluster consists of worker nodes that are grouped in worker node pools and is centrally monitored and managed by the Kubernetes master.
+Your community Kubernetes or OpenShift cluster consists of worker nodes that are grouped in worker node pools and is centrally monitored and managed by the Kubernetes master.
 Cluster administrators decide how to set up the cluster of worker nodes to ensure that cluster users have all the resources to deploy and run apps in the cluster.
 {:shortdesc}

 When you create a standard cluster, worker nodes of the same memory, CPU, and disk space specifications (flavor) are ordered in IBM Cloud infrastructure on your behalf and added to the default worker node pool in your cluster.
 Every worker node is assigned a unique worker node ID and domain name that must not be changed after the cluster is created.
 You can choose between virtual or physical (bare metal) servers.
 Depending on the level of hardware isolation that you choose, virtual worker nodes can be set up as shared or dedicated nodes.
 To add different flavors to your cluster, [create another worker pool](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_worker_pool_create).